Keramas/keramas.github.io/_posts/2020-08-10-Recon-Village-CTF-at-DC28.md

 docker pull recon-285218/recon-code
 ```

-While possible to explore from the outside with a tool like Dive, I hopped into it with `docker un -it <image> sh`, and within the image was an `app` folder containing a git repo.
+Hopping into the image with `docker run -it <image> sh`, there was an `app` folder containing a git repo.

 Using `git log` we can see the change history which mentions env variables, which can contain keys for AWS or other key data.